After Tulsa, Trump heads to virus hotspot Arizona and border | WTOP

 “Everyone attending tomorrow’s event, particularly any elected official, should set an example to residents by wearing a mask,” said Mayor Kate Gallego.
 “This includes the President.”

 The “Students for Trump” event will be held at the Dream City Church and broadcast to groups across the nation.
-It is being hosted by Turning Point USA, a group founded by Trump ally Charlie Kirk.
-Organizers said health and safety measures still were being finalized and it was not clear if attendees would be asked to wear masks or keep socially distant.
+Students for Trump is a special project of Turning Point Action, a grouped chaired by Trump ally Charlie Kirk, which is hosting the president for his address.
+Organizers said health and safety measures still were being finalized and it was unclear if attendees would be asked to wear masks or keep socially distant.

 Photos of restaurants and bars crowded with unmasked patrons ignited controversy.
 Republican Gov. Doug Ducey, a Trump supporter, reversed himself last week and allowed cities and counties to require people to wear masks in public places.
 Most have, including Phoenix and Yuma and the counties that surround them.